 Can hypnotherapy help me to forget?

-It is becoming quite common for people to ask me, "can you help me forget someone?"
-And while that is practically possible, I am not so sure it is the best way to deal with it and I will explain this below.
+It is becoming more common for people to ask, "can you help me forget someone?"
+And while that is practically possible, I am not at all sure if it's the best or even the right way to deal with emotional issues?
+Naturally, I will explain why I believe this below.
 But before I do so, another question I am asked is, can you erase memories?
-As far as I am aware, the only ways in which memories get erased are through processes such as: natural attrition, pharmacological interventions, exposure therapy (although it is debatable whether this equates to erasure), neuroscientific interventions, e.g. optogenetics, gene manipulation or maybe as a consequence of insufficient long term potentiation (LTP) e.g. there is insufficient interest/benefit for long term storage (as in, it's just not important enough) or as a consequence of damage to certain brain areas, a result of an accident, disease, stroke or maybe brain surgery.
+As far as I am aware, the only ways in which memories get erased are through certain processes.
+Such as natural neurological cell attrition, pharmacological interventions, exposure therapy (although it is debatable whether this equates to erasure or repression)?
+Also, neuroscientific, or other, interventions, e.g. ECT (electroconvulsive therapy) optogenetics, gene manipulation.
+Or maybe as a consequence of long term depression, which not specifically connected to clinical depression.
+Long term depression (LTD) is the opposite of long term potentiation (LTP) a brain process that is involved in the strengthening of neural connections, aka memory formation.
+Essentially, LTD occurs when, potentially, there is insufficient interest/benefit for long term storage (as in, it's just not important enough or something better has emerged).
+Also, erasure may occur as a consequence of damage to certain brain areas, e.g. the result of an accident, disease, stroke or maybe brain surgery.